How Long Do Vape Batteries Last?

 Even when given big batteries however, they will rarely last as long as a smaller 50-50 style device like the EDGE GO.
 They need more watts to properly heat up the high resistance coils they use and vaporise that thicker vape liquid.

-Internal vs External batteries
+Internal vs External Batteries in Vapes

 Take care when using external batteries as they can become damaged when taking them in and out for charging.
 They are wrapped in a protective plastic film.
 If this becomes damaged it is best to avoid using the battery as it could become unstable.
+Your vape batteries last longer if they're in a good condition, and it will save you having to buy replacement batteries.

 Even with internal batteries, ensuring they are not banged around or exposed to the elements will help keep you safe and protect their performance.
+Maintaining your vape device to remain in good condition will keep your vape functioning properly, with undamaged batteries!

 Common external batteries are called an 18650, this is because they are 18mm in diameter and 65mm in length (expressed as tenths of a millimetre, hence 650).
 Other sizes are available, but these are the most common should you need to search for an external cell for a device sold to you without any included.
 Like other vape batteries they come in different ratings from 2200mAh to around 3000mAh.